VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models/custom_model.md

 Apart from vmanomaly predefined models, users can create their own custom models for anomaly detection.

-Here in this guide, we will create a file with our custom model, a file with vmanomaly configuration, and run vmanomaly.
+Here in this guide, we will
+- Make a file containing our custom model definition
+- Define VictoriaMetrics Anomaly Detection config file to use our custom model
+- Run service

 **Note**: The file containing the model should be written in [Python language](https://www.python.org/) (3.11+)